Z3R0-CDS/SpotiMove/README.md

     Even when I release the app I DO NOT gurantee any support or long term development.
     The app is made for personal use but can help others so I publish it.
     It might contain automation wich is not allowed in TOS esp when used for a business.
 Keep that in mind.
-    Also it is under the licence
+    It is not intendet for company use but rather private.

 ## Issues
-- Fixed all current issues for now.
-Code does need a deep scrub and patch here and there
 - Implementations for syncs are neither tested nor really developed.
 So that is the next step

+More on issues tab

+## Want haves
+- Playlist images as icon

 ## TODO
 - Overall
-  - [ ] Improve to ui (bit... well ugly)
+  - [x] Improve to ui (bit... well ugly)
   - [ ] Remove legacy Tidal connection
-  - [ ] Move Spotify interactions to separate class?
+  - [x] Move Spotify interactions to separate class?
 - Spotify
   - [x] Get OAuth login
   - [x] Get Playlists